bitcoin/bitcoin/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

-Translators should also subscribe to the [mailing list](https://groups.google.com/forum/#!forum/bitcoin-translators).
+Translators should also follow the [forum](https://www.chaincoin.org/forum/topic/chaincoin-worldwide-collaboration.88/).